grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 1. Who will access the data?
 2. What were their expectations in terms of lag between data being captured at source and the data being available through the serving layer?

-This second question is often missed when building data warehouses and [ETL](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Extract,_transform,_load&sa=D&ust=1547713139909000)jobs.
+This second question is often missed when building data warehouses and [ETL](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Extract,_transform,_load&sa=D&ust=1547713139909000) jobs.
 But for us, its answers were the cornerstone for future decisions.

 From the answers, we realized we needed to support access patterns from different users:

 1. Data analysts performing analytical tasks such as querying the data for counts, averages within specific date ranges (one day, one week), and specific granularity (i.e. one hour).
-As we need to provide new data daily, this use case has an [SLA](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Service-level_agreement&sa=D&ust=1547713139909000)of one day.
+As we need to provide new data daily, this use case has an [SLA](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Service-level_agreement&sa=D&ust=1547713139909000) of one day.
 2. Data scientists doing Exploratory Data Analysis, building a dataset for training machine learning models, running optimization algorithms, and inferring simulation parameters.
 3. Quality assurance and support engineers searching for specific events who require very fine granular level access.
 Their SLA is at most a few hours.
 4. Advanced monitoring and anomalies detection systems requiring a [time series](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Time_series&sa=D&ust=1547713139910000) at different granularity depending on the type of monitoring.